return42/sphkerneldoc/linux_src_doc/include/linux/clk-provider_h.rst

     Shift the phase this clock signal in degrees specified by the second argument.
 Valid values for degrees are 0-359.
 Return 0 on success, otherwise -EERROR.

+get_duty_cycle
+    Queries the hardware to get the current duty cycle ratio of a clock.
+Returned values denominator cannot be 0 and must be superior or equal to the numerator.

+set_duty_cycle
+    Apply the duty cycle ratio to this clock signal specified by the numerator (2nd argurment) and denominator (3rd  argument).
+    Argument must be a valid ratio (denominator > 0 and >= numerator) Return 0 on success, otherwise -EERROR.

 init
     Perform platform-specific initialization magic.